p2p-today/p2p-project/docs/javascript/tutorial/sync.rst

     > const sync = require('js2p').sync;
     > let sock = new sync.sync_socket('0.0.0.0', 4444, false);

+Note that the ``leasing`` parameter is supplied *before* a :js:class:`~js2p.base.protocol`.

 The only API differences between this and :js:class:`~js2p.mesh.mesh_socket` are for access to this dictionary.
-They are as follows.
+They are as follows:

 :js:func:`~js2p.sync.sync_socket.get`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^